-Toronto has joined the global movement to build dementia-friendly communities.
+Toronto has joined the global movement to build a Dementia-Friendly Community™

-There are 46,000 people living with dementia in Toronto.
-These individuals and their care partners are your customers, clients, and neighbours.
-They are active in our neighbourhoods but they can face challenges accessing your services.
-To take our training and become a dementia-friendly business or organization today and learn how to better serve this growing segment of the local population.
+The 46,000 people living with dementia in Toronto and their care partners are your potential customers, clients, and neighbours.
+They may face challenges accessing your goods or services.
+Become a dementia-friendly business or organization today and learn how to better serve this growing segment of the local population.